felleslosninger/efm-asic/README.md

 ```
 mvn clean install

-# For reference these are my Java an maven versions
+# For reference - these were my Java and Maven versions

 java -version
 # openjdk version "21.0.5" 2024-10-15 LTS